discussion group

 A typical session consists of:

 • When you encounter a planet which follows the opposing Path, it will launch robotic warships to attack you.
 Your only choice is to avoid the planet, or to blast it back to an uninhabited status.
-Such an act of war, however, will further damage your relationship with that planet's home empire and may push other planets into following the opposing path.

 • You win the heart of planets and empires by the simple expediency of buying their love.
 Your Investments enhance the development level of the planet.
-This, in turn, will allow that planet to stock its stores with the weapons and ship extensions you need.

 • You may borrow money to buy weapons, but so long as you have any loans outstanding at the bank, you will be unable to make investments.